-When (integer or rational) octagonal constraints are used to build abstract domains3-such as the Octagon Abstract Domain implemented in the library with the same name [19] or the domain of octagonal shapes defined in [2] and implemented in the Parma Polyhedra Library [4]- the most critical operation is not the satisfiability check (although very important in constraint programming) but closure by entailment.
+When (integer or rational) octagonal constraints are used to build abstract domains3-such as the Octagon Abstract Domain implemented in the library with the same name [20] or the domain of octagonal shapes defined in [2] and implemented in the Parma Polyhedra Library [4]- the most critical operation is not the satisfiability check (although very important in constraint programming) but closure by entailment.
 This is the procedure whereby a set of octagonal constraints is augmented with (a finite representation of) all the octagonal constraints that can be inferred from it.
 The closure algorithms for rational octagonal constraints are sound but not complete for integer octagonal constraints.
 The latter require so-called tight closure algorithms that fully exploit the integrality of the variables.

 In 2005, Lahiri and Musuvathi proposed an $O(n^3)$ algorithm for the satisfiability check of a (non trivially redundant) system of UTVPI integer constraints [15].
 They also sketched (without formal definitions and proofs) a tight closure algorithm with the same worst-case complexity bound.
-Still in 2005, Miné proposed a modification of the strong (i.e., non-tight) closure algorithm for rational octagonal constraints and argued that this would provide a good and efficient approximation of tight closure [18, 19].
-In the same year we showed that the algorithm for computing the strong closure of rational octagonal constraints as described in [16, 18, 19] could be simplified with a consequential improvement in its efficiency [2, 3].
+Still in 2005, Miné proposed a modification of the strong (i.e., non-tight) closure algorithm for rational octagonal constraints and argued that this would provide a good and efficient approximation of tight closure [16].
+In the same year we showed that the algorithm for computing the strong closure of rational octagonal constraints as described in [16] could be simplified with a consequential improvement in its efficiency [2,3].
 In this paper we show that our result can be extended so as to apply to integer octagonal constraints.
-This enables us to present and fully justify an $O(n^3)$ algorithm to compute the tight closure of a set of UTVPI integer constraints.
-In particular, this is the first time that an algorithm achieving such a complexity bound is provided with a proof of correctness.
+This enables us to present and, for the first time, fully justify an $O(n^3)$ algorithm to compute the tight closure of a set of UTVPI integer constraints.

 In Section 2 we briefly introduce the terminology and notation adopted throughout the paper and we recall a few standard results on weighted graphs.
-In Section 3, we give the definition of rational-weighted octagonal graphs and recall some of the results that were established in [2, 3].
+In Section 3, we give the definition of rational-weighted octagonal graphs and recall some of the results that were established in [2,3].
 In Section 4, we extend these results to the case of integer-weighted octagonal graphs.
 Finally, in Section 5 we conclude and briefly discuss future work.